 The concept of parkways originated in the early 20th century along suburban commuter routes and in metropolitan park systems.
 The Blue Ridge Parkway has classic parkway design attributes, such as circuitous routing, attractive views and vistas, controlled access, recreational pull-offs, rustic-style bridges, and travelers' facilities.

-The National Park Service employed these ideas in several 1930s parkways in Virginia (Skyline Drive, Colonial Parkway, George Washington Parkway), but the Blue Ridge proved by far to be the longest and most ambitious of the parkway projects.
-More than a motor road, the Blue Ridge Parkway was conceived as a project to preserve and showcase attractive natural scenery, display traditional Appalachian culture, provide work for the region's population, and stimulate the depressed economy through tourism.
+The National Park Service employed these ideas in several 1930s parkways in Virginia (Skyline Drive, Colonial Parkway, George Washington Parkway), but the Blue Ridge proved by far to be the longest and most ambitious.
+More than a motor road, the Blue Ridge Parkway was conceived to preserve and showcase attractive natural scenery, display traditional Appalachian culture, provide work for the region's population, and stimulate the depressed economy through tourism.
 The Parkway has been largely successful in its original goals and has had a significant impact on the development of the region.

-The Blue Ridge Parkway has more than 168 bridges, roughly half of which are faced in native stone that was usually quarried near the construction site.
+The Blue Ridge Parkway has more than 168 bridges.
+Roughly half are faced in native stone that was usually quarried near the construction site.
 The stone facing was a hallmark of the rustic style employed by the Park Service, which dictated the use of materials that blended structures with their natural environment.

 The bridges were a collaborative effort of engineers of the federal Bureau of Public Roads (predecessor of the Federal Highway Administration) and landscape architects and planners of the National Park Service.